 “Alan had a major impact on the ALS in the design, construction, commissioning, and early operations phases,” said David Robin, now director of the ALS Upgrade Project.
 “He encouraged the accelerator team to push the boundaries of the accelerator to see what was possible.
 Almost everything we tried was new and we learned so much,” he added.

 Alan’s work was at the very root of the ALS in the mid-1980s—pioneering the third generation of synchrotron light sources—and he played a key role in the team effort that led to its smooth commissioning and operation.
 Fernando Sannibale, current ALS deputy for accelerator operations, explained, “Following up on an original idea by Gaetano Vignola, Alan refined and implemented the novel triple-bend-achromat lattice at the ALS.”
-This type of “lattice,” or array of magnets that steer the electron beam in its orbit, was later adopted for a number of high-brightness synchrotron light sources worldwide in the energy range of the ALS.
+This type of “lattice,” or array of magnets that steer the electron beam in its orbit, would be adopted for a number of high-brightness synchrotron light sources worldwide in the energy range of the ALS.

 The intricacies of designing such a machine were compounded by the realities of repurposing a historical building atop a hill and near a fault line, but the team persevered, and the ALS achieved first light in 1993.
 Alan’s expertise in accelerator design continued to prove essential as the ALS moved to expand its portfolio.
 Together with Werner Joho of Paul Scherrer Institute, he had another idea that would greatly extend the user service at the ALS: installing superconducting bend magnets.